sramteke171/python-oop/readme.md

 > 15 min exercise, 5 min review

-- When you print the bank account, make it so that it prints a well-formatted blurb about the kind of account and its balance. (ex. `Savings Account: $50`)
+- When you print the bank account instance, make it show a well-formatted blurb about the kind of account and its balance. (ex. `Savings Account: $50`)
   > [Formatted Strings in Python](https://docs.python.org/3.6/library/string.html#format-string-syntax)
 - Make it so that you can add the balances of two bank accounts by adding two instances of the class.